 He added he was hoping for a "political diplomatic solution to the situation".

 The crew are being held in the city of Murmansk on piracy charges.

 Exeter MP Ben Bradshaw said: "I'm astonished the Prime Minster hasn't picked-up the phone to President Putin.

-"He should be making absolutely clear that their behaviour has been completely unacceptable and if these people are not released soon it will do a lot of damage to our bilateral relations and Russia's image in the world."'Charges are crazy'
+"He should be making absolutely clear that their behaviour has been completely unacceptable and if these people are not released soon it will do a lot of damage to our bilateral relations and Russia's image in the world."

 On Friday, a court in Murmansk ruled Mr Bryan, originally from Devon, and Philip Ball, of Oxfordshire, should remain in pre-trial detention until 24 November.